pree-dew/go-otel-cookbook/README.md

 - Pros:

-  - No intermediate agents e.g. vmagent, prometheus-agent are required.
+  - Simple setup - no intermediate agents e.g. vmagent, prometheus-agent are required.

 - Cons:

-  - If you already have a vmagent running to push metrics to a backend, as this approach eliminates the need for an intermediatry, it also means that you have to learn OTel's metric flow better and account for OTel's metrics when debugging ingestion issues.
-You have to replace your vmagent debugging metrics by OTel metrics.
+  - Lack of intermidiate agent implies that the application has to fulfill the role of ensuring - retrying if backend not available, buffering data upto a certain point, etc.

+  - The application upfront declares that it is tightly coupled with OTel based ingestion mechanisms.
+If we need to move this away from pure OTel based setup to an intermediatary agent based flow e.g. vmagent, it will need code refactoring.

 - Try it out